EOgundimu300/grHeckmanSelect/README.md

 group_out: A vector describing the grouping of the coefficients in the outcome equation.
 It is best if group is a vector of consecutive integers.
 If there are coefficients to be included in the model without being penalized, assign them to group 0.

-penalty: The penalty to be applied to the model, one of grLasso, grSCAD, or grMCP.
+penalty: The penalty to be applied to the model, one of grLasso, grSCAD, grMCP, grSELO or grSICA.

 nlambda: The number of lambda values.
 Default is 100.